 Family doctors and nurse practitioners, and general physicians or general practitioners (GPs) are usually the first clinicians to see a patient, diagnose and treat health problems.

-If you need to see a specialist, your family clinician or a GP usually have to provide you with a referral.
+If you need to see a specialist, your family clinician or a GP usually has to provide you with a referral.
 They can also order laboratory tests, x-rays, ultrasounds and other medical tests to determine whether or not you need to be seen by a specialist.
 Family clinicians -- doctors or nurse practitioners -- also keep a patient's medical history on file in their base clinics.

 Finding a Family Doctor or Nurse Practitioner